flepied/second-brain-agent/README.md

 ### systemd services

-To install systemd services to monitor manage automatically the different scripts when the operating system starts, use the following command (need sudo access):
+To install systemd services to manage automatically the different scripts when the operating system starts, use the following command (need sudo access):

 ```ShellSession
 $ ./install-systemd-services.sh